metabase/metabase/docs/exploration-and-organization/exploration.md

 - Dashboards
 - Collections

-When viewing a collection, you can also click on the `...` next to an item to add or remove a bookmark from the item.
+To add or remove a bookmark from an item, click on the three-dot menu (**...**) next to the item in the collection.

 Some things to remember with bookmarks: